 We are part of the Department of Epidemiology & Applied Clinical Research in the UCL Division of Psychiatry.
 In addition to members shown to the right, we typically supervise 3-4 MSc students each year, 1st year rotation PhD students & visiting researchers.

-Dr Kirkbride is currently accepting PhD students.
+Prof Kirkbride is currently accepting PhD students.
 Please send enquiries here.

 Latest From OUR BLOG & Social Media